pixolin/wp-on-raspi/readme.md

 # Raspberry Pi as WordPress test environment

 > :warning: **Never use this script on a publicly accessible web server!**
-> This script is intended for a local test environment only and *intentionally* uses extremely weak credentials (e.g. admin:password).
+> This script is intended for a local test environment only and *intentionally* uses extremely weak credentials (`admin:password` for WordPress, `root:root` for MySQL database).

-All scripts must be run as root. wp-cli commands are executed as user `www-data:www-data`.

 ---
 `newsite.sh <sitename>`